ipynb-python/Workshop-10b-Instructions/README.md

    print(f"Hello {username}")
 ```

-Edit this code to ensure that it can handle the situation
+Edit the code to ensure that it can handle the situation
-that file `user.txt` does not exist
+that file `user.txt` does not exist.

 In this case an exception should not occur,
 variable `username` should be set to: `nobody`